writethedocs/www/docs/conf/portland/2023/welcome-wagon.rst

 Hello!

 We're your Welcome Wagon, and we're glad you're coming to Write the Docs!
-Feel free to ask questions in the Write the Docs Welcome Wagon slack channel or `email <mailto:canncrochet@gmail.com>`_ us if we can help make your first time at the conference easier.
+Feel free to ask questions in the Write the Docs Welcome Wagon Slack channel or `email <mailto:canncrochet@gmail.com>`_ us if we can help make your first time at the conference easier.
 When you get to the conference, come :ref:`say hello <say-hello-2023>`.

 We've gathered info here that will help you navigate the conference like a pro and make you feel more at home.
 The Welcome Wagon events give new attendees strategies and tips and connect them with people.